Reco-UK/cka-exam-prep/security/authorization/README.md

 When working with the core group the apiGroups value can be left empty.

+## Cluster scope

+Roles can be scoped at a cluster wide level and can give control over cluster wide resources such as nodes.

+CLuster level roles and bindings can also be used for namespace scoped resources.

 ### Webhook

 Off load authorization to third party service.